kyleaoman/martini/docs/source/datacube/index.rst

 .. _FITS: https://fits.gsfc.nasa.gov/fits_standard.html

-In the spectral direction, the number of channels is set by ``n_channels`` and the location of the boundary between the two central channels (assuming an even number of channels) is set by ``velocity_centre`` (similar to `CRVAL`).
-The ``velocity_centre`` can be specified either as a velocity (:mod:`astropy.units` with dimensions of speed) or as a frequency (dimensions of inverse time).
+In the spectral direction, the number of channels is set by ``n_channels`` and the location of the boundary between the two central channels (for an even number of channels) or the centre of the central channel (for an odd number of channels) is set by ``spectral_centre`` (similar to `CRVAL`).
+The ``spectral_centre`` can be specified either as a velocity (:mod:`astropy.units` with dimensions of speed) or as a frequency (dimensions of inverse time).
 Similarly, the spacing between channels, set by ``channel_width`` (similar to `CDELT`), can be either a frequency spacing or a velocity spacing.
-Frequencies and velocities can be mixed freely, so a ``velocity_centre`` in Hz could be given along with a ``channel_width`` in km/s.
-Regardless of how the input is provided, internally the channels are spaced evenly in velocity.
-Since the frequency interval corresponding to a velocity interval is frequency-dependent, if a frequency width is specified it is converted to a velocity width assuming the frequency at the central channel (i.e. at the ``velocity_centre``).
+Frequencies and velocities can be mixed freely, so a ``spectral_centre`` in Hz could be given along with a ``channel_width`` in km/s.
+The dimensions of ``channel_width`` are important: if these are speed, then the channels will be evenly spaced in velocity, while if they are frequency the channels will be evenly spaced in frequency.

 If a Stokes' axis is desired, this can be enabled with ``stokes_axis=True``.